omnimistic/Auto-Quest-Extension/PRIVACY.md

 - **ActiveTab Permission**: Required to obtain the tab ID of the currently active Discord tab so the background service worker can target the correct tab for script injection
 - **DeclarativeNetRequestWithHostAccess**: Required to modify the User-Agent HTTP request header for all requests to discord.com to emulate the Discord Electron desktop client

-These permissions are used solely for the Extension's core quest automation functionality and are not used to collect or transmit any user data.
+These permissions are used solely for the Extension's core quest automation functionality and are ***not used to collect or transmit any user data***.

 ## Third-Party Services